nvim-tree/nvim-tree.lua/README.md

 * If you `:set nosplitright`, the files will open on the left side of the tree, placing the tree window in the right side of the file you opened.
 * You can automatically close the tab/vim when nvim-tree is the last window in the tab: <https://github.com/kyazdani42/nvim-tree.lua/discussions/1115>.
 WARNING: this can catastrophically fail: <https://github.com/kyazdani42/nvim-tree.lua/issues/1368>.
 This will not be added to nvim-tree and the team will not provide support / assistance with this, due to complexities in vim event timings and side-effects.
 * Hide the `.git` folder: `filters = { custom = { "^.git$" } }`.
 See [:help nvim-tree.filters.custom](doc/nvim-tree-lua.txt).
+* To disable the display of icons see [:help nvim-tree.renderer.icons.show](https://neovim.io/doc/user/lua.html)

 ## Troubleshooting